Our vegetarian pie is delicious warm or cold and only takes 15 minutes to prepare.

 - 5 filo pastry sheets, each measuring about 32 x 38cm

-Heat the oven to 200°C or Gas Mark 6.
-Brush one side of each sheet of filo pastry with oil then arrange, oil-side down, in the springform tin, leaving no gaps at the base or sides (let the excess filo hang over the edges).
+- Heat the oven to 200C (180C fan, Gas 6).
+Brush one side of each sheet of filo pastry with oil then arrange, oil-side down, in a 20cm round springform tin, leaving no gaps at the base or sides (let the excess filo hang over the edges).